Menooker/KunQuant/CAPI.md

 ## Build Necessary dependencies

-You need to build the target `KunRuntime` for the core runtime library of KunQuant.
-And you may need to build your factor library like `Alpah101`.
+You need to build the target `KunRuntime` for the core runtime library of KunQuant (or you can find it in `KunQuant/runner/` in the KunQuant install directory).
+And you may need to build your factor as a shared library.
+See `Save the compilation result as a shared library` in [Customize.md](./Customize.md).
 In your C-language program (or whatever else language), you need to link to `libKunRuntime.so` (in Linux.
 Other OS may have different names like `KunRuntime.dll` or `libKunRuntime.dylib`).
 You don't need to directly link to the factor library (like `libAlpha101.so`).

 ## C language example